schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 3- A red box will appear, you can change its size with arrow keys

-4- Release the mouse side button and after about 1 second it will read the text it detects in the box (Click the side button instead of holding to read the same area previously selected.)
+4- Release the mouse side button and after about 1 second it will read the text it detects in the box

-5- After it read the text you can open Edge and click on the button "Voice Options" on the top-right to chose a better voice, the ones with "Online" in the name run on the cloud and are AI-based and generally better
+5- After it has read the text you can open Edge and click on the button "Voice Options" on the top-right to chose a better voice, the ones with "Online" in the name run on the cloud and are AI-based and generally better

-6- Press left click while box is visible to save that selected area, mousing over that area will automatically select it, click a saved area to unsave it.
+6- Press left click while box is visible to save that selected area, mousing over that saved area will automatically select it for quick re-reading of the same area, click a saved area to unsave it.

 7- Press right click while the red box is visible to cancel scan.